Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

 People in big cities might get lucky in public school, and find great teachers.
 But the odds are that if you live in a small village, too far away from any civilized area, kids won’t have great teachers, just like I hadn’t.

-I could make an entire book about this topic, but it’s worth mentioning that private school isn’t the solution.
+I could make an entire book about this topic, but it’s worth mentioning that private schools aren’t the solution.
 And maybe private schools have other issues I’m not pointing out.
 But the thing is that if you have money, you can afford better teachers.
 And the same happens with healthcare and many other things.
 (I’m a big believer in public services, though.)

 But this isn’t just about education or healthcare.
 This isn’t about my lesser story either.
 This is about how opportunity inequalities are all around us, and we fail to notice them and accept them blindly.
 That’s today.
 But the one that’s coming will intensify this situation in every way, dehumanizing the people who won’t be able to afford to pay for privacy.